-This department has a large and talented team of scholars with expertise in the border region and Latin America: Ernesto Chávez (Chicano/a, Latino/a, Borderlands, sexuality, film), Ignacio Martínez (Spanish Colonial Borderlands, ethnohistory, emotion), Larisa Veloz (Borderlands, 20th-Century Mexico, migration and gender), Patrick Iber (U.S. in the World, Latin America), Charles Martin (Texas), Sandra McGee-Deutsch (Latin America, Argentina), Michael Topp (immigration), Paul Edison (the French in Mexico), Sam Brunk (modern Mexico, environmental, Borderlands), Jeffrey Shepherd (Native American, US West, Borderlands, public), and Yolanda Chávez Leyva (public, Borderlands, Chicana/o).
+Our department houses a large and talented team of scholars with expertise in the border region and Latin America: Ernesto Chávez (Chicano/a, Latino/a, Borderlands, sexuality, film), Ignacio Martínez (Spanish Colonial Borderlands, ethnohistory, emotion), Larisa Veloz (Borderlands, 20th-Century Mexico, migration and gender), Sandra McGee-Deutsch (Latin America, gender, Argentina), Michael Topp (immigration), Paul Edison (the French in Mexico), Sam Brunk (modern Mexico, environmental, Borderlands), Jeffrey Shepherd (Native American, US West, Borderlands, public), and Yolanda Chávez Leyva (public, Borderlands, Chicana/o).
+More broadly, for students with interdisciplinary interests, there are scholars who focus on the borderlands in nearly every department and program on campus.

 Applications are invited from highly qualified students with a BA or MA in History, or the equivalent in another discipline.
 Applicants must provide the following information in their packet: Letter of Intent (must include intellectual interests, rationale for applying to the Ph.D.
 Program, and additional relevant information); a Curriculum Vitae (CV), three letters of recommendation (from individuals familiar with your academic potential), a writing sample (15-30pps); and transcripts of all undergraduate and graduate work.
 ALL applicants must also take the Graduate Record Exam (GRE) and arrange to have the results sent to the Graduate School.
 International students must take both the GRE and TOEFL and have scores sent to the Graduate School.
 All application materials will be processed through the Graduate School online application system.
 You may begin the application process by clicking on this link to the Graduate School webpage, and click on the button to the right that says, "Apply Now."
 This will allow you to create an electronic profile for your application to the Graduate School and the Department of History.